Discover the History of the Valley

 Go to the Princeton General Hospital for medical emergencies of the human kind.
 For emergencies involving pets, there are two veterinarians in Princeton, 25 minutes from Hedley.
 Medical services are also available at the Penticton General Hospital, one hour away.

-Contact us or visit our business directory for a listing of businesses and services in the Hedley area.
+Contact us or review the Hedley Business Listings further down this page for businesses and services in the Hedley area.